 If you ever encounter such a problem, you should try and push the enemies or flank them to capture one of their points and flip the spawns.
 Being a slayer in this game mode is definitely not required and the primary focus should be on playing objective and helping out your teams.

 The final game mode of our guide is Capture the Flag spin-off from previous installments of Call of Duty.
 In this game mode, both teams have a control point at their base and winning demands you to run into the enemy base point which gets you a score and you are immediately teleported to your base.

 This game mode is highly aggressive and it is really very difficult saving your point from enemies especially if they are having ‘Marathon’ and ‘Agility’ considering they only have to run into it.

-You need to know that stopping each player from opposing team is impossible!
+You need to know that stopping each player from the opposing team is impossible!
 You need to hold off most of them to give your teammates an edge.
-As for capturing the point, like I have afore mentioned, ‘Agility’ and ‘Marathon’ is a must!
+As for capturing the point, as I have aforementioned, ‘Agility’ and ‘Marathon’ is a must!

 Share your own Call of Duty: Ghosts tips and strategies with us in the comments below!